 - Testing Button Wording – Free or Now

-- Using heatmaps to analyse button clicks
+- 30% increase in sales using heatmaps to analyse button clicks

 - Adding a call to action button above the fold